Thomas

 district 2 - U.S. Rep. Cliff bentz (r)

-Congressman Cliff Bentz represents the majority eastern side of Oregon and is serving his second term in Congress.
-A member of the Natural Resources and Judiciary committees, Bentz graduated from Eastern Oregon University, has a law degree from Lewis and Clark Law School, is married, and is the father of two.
+Congressman Cliff Bentz represents the majority eastern side of Oregon and is serving his third term in Congress.
+A member of the Natural Resources and the Energy and Commerce committees, Bentz graduated from Eastern Oregon University, has a law degree from Lewis and Clark Law School, is married, and is the father of two.

 Thomas Take: Safe Bet Republican